+Line 5.
 The average adjusted basis for debt-financed property is the average of the adjusted basis of the property on the first and last days during the tax year that the organization holds the property.
 Determine the adjusted basis of property under section 1011.
 Adjust the basis of the property by the depreciation for all earlier tax years, whether or not the organization was exempt from tax for any of these years.
-Similarly, for tax years during which the organization is subject to tax on unrelated business taxable income, adjust the basis of the property by the entire amount of allowable depreciation, even though only a part of the deduction for depreciation is taken into account in figuring unrelated business taxable income.
+Similarly, for tax years during which the organization is subject to tax on UBTI, adjust the basis of the property by the entire amount of allowable depreciation, even though only a part of the deduction for depreciation is taken into account in figuring UBTI.

-Attach a statement showing, for each property,
+Attach a statement showing, for each property: